openstack/nova/api-guide/source/server_concepts.rst

-Cold migration moves a server from one host to another by copying its state, local storage and network configuration to new resources allocated on a new host selected by scheduling policies or as an explicit decision.
+Cold migration moves a server from one host to another by copying its state, local storage and network configuration to new resources allocated on a new host selected by scheduling policies.
 The operation is relatively quick as the server is not changing its state during the copy process.
 The user does not have access to the server during the operation.

 Live migration moves a server from one host to another while it is active, so it is constantly changing its state during the action.